vurtnezheng/Elysiumdatabase/README.md

 # Elysium Project - Database
+Elysium's database repository for World of Waracraft (1.12), compatible with the [Elysium server core](https://github.com/elysium-project/server) (based on Mangos).
+This repository includes the full 1.12 database and  **progression patches** for 1.2 - 1.12, which, when applied, can simulate WoW as if it was at this state.

+## Instructions
 There is now a new progression patcher for the database, which should be used from patch 1.7 onwards, for Elysium PvP, and we need more contributors and knowledgeable people to finish the research.

 We no longer need to move patches backwards from Patch 1.12 to Patch 1.2, or keep moving them around.